PhillipLevermann/PDF_Tool/README.md

 # PDF Tool

-A simple desktop application to merge and split PDF files locally.
+A lightweight desktop application for merging and splitting PDF files locally.

 ## Features
-- Merge multiple PDF files into one
+- Merge multiple PDF files into a single document
 - Split PDFs using custom split markers
 - Drag & drop file reordering
-- Local processing (no file upload required)
+- 100% local processing (no uploads required)

+## Download
+Download the latest version from the **Releases** section.

 ## Usage
 1. Add PDF files to the list
 2. Rearrange files using drag & drop
 3. Insert split markers where needed
-4. Click Merge or Split
+4. Click **Merge** or **Split**
 5. Choose a save location

 ## Tech Stack
 - Python
 - Tkinter (GUI)
-- pypdf (PDF processing)
+- pypdf

 ## Notes
-- Works locally, no internet connection required
+- Works completely offline
-- Designed as a lightweight and fast desktop tool
+- Lightweight and fast

----
+- No external services required

+## About
-This project is part of my portfolio and demonstrates basic GUI development, file handling, and working with PDFs in Python.
+This project is part of my portfolio and demonstrates:
+- GUI development with Tkinter
+- File handling in Python
+- Application structure using the MVC pattern